Cubitt Surname

 Cubitt Last Name Statistics demography

-The religious adherence of those holding the surname is primarily Presbyterian (90%) in Ireland.
+The religious adherence of those carrying the Cubitt last name is primarily Presbyterian (90%) in Ireland.

-In The United States those holding the Cubitt surname are 17.27% more likely to be registered with the Republican Party than the national average, with 64.04% being registered with the political party.
+In The United States those bearing the Cubitt surname are 17.27% more likely to be registered Republicans than the national average, with 64.04% being registered with the political party.

 The amount Cubitt earn in different countries varies notably.
 In South Africa they earn 22.26% more than the national average, earning R 290,544 per year; in United States they earn 0.81% less than the national average, earning $42,800 USD per year and in Canada they earn 2.01% less than the national average, earning $48,686 CAD per year.